 (ii) The representations and warranties of Seller set forth in Article 4 shall survive the Closing for a period of three years and such representations and warranties shall terminate at 5:00 p.m., local time in Houston, Texas, on the third anniversary of the Closing Date; provided, however, that any such representation and warranty that is the subject of a Claim Notice delivered in good faith shall survive with respect only to the specific matter described in such Claim Notice until the earlier to occur of (A) the date on which a final non-appealable resolution of the matter described in such Claim Notice has been reached or (B) the date on which the matter described in such Claim Notice has otherwise reached final resolution.

+(iii) Notwithstanding anything to the contrary in this Agreement, in no event shall Seller indemnify the Buyer Indemnitees, or be otherwise liable in any way whatsoever to the Buyer Indemnitees, (A) for any individual Losses (other than Losses as to which a claim has been made pursuant to Article 10) not in excess of $3,000 or (B) for any Losses (other than Losses as to which a claim has been made pursuant to Article 10) until the Buyer Indemnitees have suffered Losses (other than Losses excluded pursuant to clause (A)) in the aggregate in excess of a deductible in an amount equal to $7,500, after which point Seller will be obligated only to indemnify the Buyer Indemnitees from and against further Losses in excess of such deductible (and only to the extent of any such excess).

+(iv) Notwithstanding anything to the contrary herein, in no event shall Seller indemnify the Buyer Indemnitees, or be otherwise liable in any way whatsoever to the Buyer Indemnitees, for any Losses under this Agreement in excess of an amount equal to 10% of Purchase Price; provided, however, that for purposes of this Section 12.5(b)(iv) the term Losses shall include (A) any amount agreed upon by Buyer and Seller pursuant to Article 9 as the value of any Title Defect and (B) any amounts paid by Seller for environmental liabilities or corrective actions pursuant to Article 10.

-(iii) No amount shall be recovered from Seller for the breach or inaccuracy of any of Seller's representations, warranties, covenants or agreements, or for any other matter, to the extent that Buyer had actual knowledge of the actual breach, inaccuracy or other matter(and not just knowledge of facts that might later be deemed tobe a breach) at or prior to the Closing, nor shall Buyer be entitled to post-Closing rescission with respect to any such matter.
+(v) No amount shall be recovered from Seller for the breach or inaccuracy of any of Seller's representations, warranties, covenants or agreements, or for any other matter, to the extent that Buyer had actual knowledge of such breach, inaccuracy or other matter at or prior to the Closing, nor shall Buyer be entitled to post-Closing rescission with respect to any such matter.

-(iv) Seller shall have no liability for Losses pursuant to this Article unless a Claim Notice has been delivered to Seller as required by Section 12.6 within three (3) years after the Effective Time.
+(vi) Seller shall have no liability for Losses pursuant to this Article unless a Claim Notice has been delivered to Seller as required by Section 12.6 within three (3) years after the Effective Time.